kingli6/LearningToCode/README.md

 # LearningToCode
-C++ Language and possibly other mess
+What you will find here is C++ Language training and possibly other mess

 Hello!
 Jonathan writing.
 I'm working towards becoming..
 Product developer?
 Haven't figured this part out, to be honest.